etalisoft/data-tada/docs/api.parse.email.md

 - `notRegex` - Rejectable.
 If the email matches the notRegex the promise will reject with the corresponding 'notRegex' message.
 - `validate` - Rejectable.
 If the validate function is specified and results in false, the promise will reject with the corresponding 'validate' message.
 Function signature: `(date)=>Boolean`.
 - `messages` - The messages that will be returned for each of the rejections.
+- `parse` - A function that tries to parse an email address.

 ##### Messages
 You can override any or all of the default messages.
 The message can be a string or a function.